Innovation-Summit-2024-4b/Innovation-Summit-2024-4b/README.md

 ## Group Members
 - Member 1: Miguel Leon
-- Member 2: Brief description
+- Member 2: Colleen Miller
 - ...
 - [Link to more detailed bios or profiles if available and desired.]